 “Higher levels of POPs were associated with a lower probability for a live birth or pregnancy after IVF, as well as poorer embryo quality, response to administered fertility drugs and ovarian reserve,” said Bloom, an associate professor of Environmental Health Sciences at UAlbany’s School of Public Health.
 “Our results suggest that ongoing exposure to POPs impacts IVF and merit confirmation in a larger and more definitive study.”

 For the pilot program, Bloom and his colleagues measured 43 polychlorinated biphenyl (PCB) congeners.
-These related chemical substances were once extensively deployed in manufacturing, and due to their longevity are still widely found in the environment.
+These related chemical substances were once extensively deployed in manufacturing.
+Due to their longevity, they are still in the environment.
 The researchers measured the levels found in 32 women undergoing fertility treatment, and after adjusting for body mass index, cigarette smoking, age and other factors, their results pointed to a significant harmful impact on IVF outcomes.

 Considering the growing number of women who have reported difficulty conceiving and staying pregnant, the findings are alarming.
 Research suggests as many as 60 percent more women reported difficulty getting pregnant in 2002 as compared with 1982.
 For women under the age of 25, the number reporting problems rose 200 percent.

-While the U.S. banned PCB manufacturing in 1979, their longevity in nature means humans are still exposed to the chemicals through ongoing contamination of food supplies.
+While the U.S. banned PCB manufacturing in 1979, their longevity in nature means humans are still exposed to the chemicals.
+Moreover, through ongoing contamination of food supplies.

-But for Bloom and his colleagues, these low-level, ‘background’ exposures to PCBs may still be interfering with pregnancy, despite declining levels in the surrounding environment.
+But for Bloom and his colleagues, these low-level, ‘background’ exposures to PCBs may still be interfering with pregnancy.
+That’s despite declining levels in the surrounding environment.

 “In spite of decreases in environmental POPs and the increasing effectiveness of IVF, these preliminary results suggest that ongoing exposures still happen and are very much a problem requiring further study,” concluded Bloom.